DoctorQuote/The-Stick-of-Joseph/README.md

 # The-Stick-of-Joseph
-Ancient Prophecy designed for Our Times
+Ancient Prophecy designed for Our Times - now available using [pip install Bible9000](https://pypi.org/project/Bible9000/)!

+The [video](https://youtu.be/4KU9m4emCo4?si=fW_7R4hjbsmY4JNO) shows how to use the program.

 ## Foreword
 Pure religion has nothing to do with me controlling you - it has to do with God, controlling me.